 Rob Hopkins,The Transition Handbook: from oil dependency to local resilience.”

 At the moment, mainstream western social and economic values are shaped considerably by the forces of mass consumerism and materialism and this is placing a very heavy burden on the environment, particularly in terms of the greenhouses gases that are emitted as a result of our energy intensive lifestyles.
-Orthodox social values currently maintain that happiness and well-being are to be found in the material realm, by acquiring greater financial or material wealth – money and possessions – and these are to be acquired through the exchange of labour for financial reward.
+Orthodox western social values currently maintain that happiness and well-being are to be found in the material realm, by acquiring greater financial or material wealth – money and possessions.

-However, increasing automation and competition from economies with substantially lower wage costs than in the UK are resulting in an growing shortage of meaningful and fulfilling employment, a shortage that is projected to worsen as technological improvements enable employers to replace workers with machines.
-At the same time, the recent substantial increase in the number of young people attending university has led to a parallel increase in their career and life expectations, hopes that are often dashed by the lack of graduate level jobs.
+However, increasing automation and competition from economies with substantially lower wage costs than in the developed world are resulting in a growing shortage of meaningful and fulfilling employment, a shortage that is projected to worsen as technological improvements enable employers to replace workers with machines.
+At the same time, substantial increases in the number of young people attending university has led to a parallel increase in their career and life expectations, hopes that are often dashed by the lack of graduate level jobs.
 This results in many young people taking unfulfilling, relatively meaningless jobs to pay their ever rising living costs.
 These young people make up the first generation since the industrial revolution to face lower living standards than their parents and who are facing growing levels of poor mental health, depression and suicide.

 “We do not inherit the Earth from our ancestors, be borrow it from our children” Native American Proverb